Early warning signs of dementia

 July 29, 2011

 Ongoing dementia research is uncovering more information about the disease, and many scientists believe a cure is not far away.
-More than 5.4 million Americans are currently living with Alzheimer's disease and other forms of dementia, and the disease tends to affect spatial comprehension.
-This can increase the risk of falls and other injuries, in which case a medical alert system could come in handy in the event an older adult is injured while they are alone.
+More than 5.4 million Americans are currently living with Alzheimer’s disease and other forms of dementia, and the disease tends to affect spatial comprehension.
+This can increase the risk of falls and other injuries, in which case medical alert systems could come in handy in the event an older adult is injured while they are alone.

 “Things are heading earlier and earlier,” Dr. Allen Levey, the chair of neurology at Emory University School of Medicine, told CNN.
 “And the use of biomarkers has been really essential for helping everybody move toward an understanding of what the earliest changes are and when they can be detected.”